Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 keyboard input as well @waylandkeyboard.
 The problem with XKB is that it does not support more than four keyboard groups at the same time.
-A group in XKB consists of symbols, which are a collection of character codes and a group type that defines the type of symbols, e.g Latin letters, Cyrillic letters etc. and make up a keyboard layout.\
+A group in XKB consists of symbols, which are a collection of character codes and a group type that defines the type of symbols, e.g. Latin letters, Cyrillic letters etc. and make up a keyboard layout.\

 In @keyboard-struct-limitation the structure of the XKBState can be seen.
-The structure is 16 bits long and contain various informations about the active state of a keyboard (or keyboards).
+The structure is 16 bits long and contains various information about the active state of a keyboard (or keyboards).
 Because KEYMASK and BUTMASK are not responsible for saving keyboard layouts, they are not explained any further.
-The important parts are bits 13 and 14 as they keyboard group.
-It is not possible to just increase that number because the XKBState field is only 16 bits long and there is no bits left that could be used.
+The important parts are bits 13 and 14 as they represent the keyboard group.
+It is not possible to just increase that number because the XKBState field is only 16 bits long and there are no bits left that could be used.
 Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that wouldn't be backwards compatible @xkblimitation.\

 #align(
   center, [#figure(